normen/whatscli/README.md

 - Only shows existing chats
 - Only fetches a few old messages
-- No support for images, videos, documents etc.
 - No incoming message notification / count
 - No proper connection drop handling
 - Not configurable at all